ALTIBASE/Documents/Manuals/Altibase_trunk/eng/ACI_Eng.md

 altibase_store_result() cannot be used with the functions such as altibase_use_result() and altibase_list_tables() which return result set.
 The user must call altibase_free_result() to free current result set handle and obtain other one after you are done with the result set.

+After using it, The result set obtained with this function must be releases by using altibase_free_result().

 #### Example

 Refer to the examples in altibase_data_seek() and altibase_query().